-- (1) Includes (i) shares of common stock purchased in our concurrent private placement, (ii) 8,000 shares of restricted common stock to be granted to our independent directors under our Equity Incentive Plan upon the completion of this offering and (iii) 52,000 shares of restricted common stock to be granted to our Manager under our Manager Equity Incentive Plan upon completion of our offering.
-Does not include 490,000 shares of our common stock available for future grant under our equity incentive plans.
-See "Management-Equity Incentive Plans." - (2) We expect AG MIT, LLC to qualify for an exemption from registration under the Investment Company Act as an investment company pursuant to section 3(c)(5)(C) of the Investment Company Act. - (3) A taxable REIT subsidiary, or TRS.
+- (1) Includes (i) 3,705,000 private placement shares purchased in our concurrent private placement (and does not include the 1,602,500 shares of common stock issuable upon the exercise of the private placement warrants issued to purchasers in our concurrent private placement), (ii) 6,000 shares of restricted common stock to be granted to our independent directors under our Equity Incentive Plan upon the completion of this offering and (iii) 40,250 shares of restricted common stock to be granted to our Manager under our Manager Equity Incentive Plan upon completion of our offering.
+Does not include 231,250 shares of our common stock available for future grant under our equity incentive plans.
+See "Management-Equity Incentive Plans." - (2) Does not include the underwriters' option to purchase up to an additional 825,000 shares of common stock.
+Also does not include the 1,602,500 shares of common stock issuable upon the exercise of the private placement warrants issued to the investors in our concurrent private placement. - (3) We expect AG MIT, LLC to qualify for an exemption from registration under the Investment Company Act as an investment company pursuant to section 3(c)(5)(C) of the Investment Company Act. - (4) A taxable REIT subsidiary, or TRS.